Public Administration and Policy

 • Communications/Human Services Manager

-Public Administration and its related career pathways are currently in lower than average demand in San Antonio in the 2018-2019 financial year.
+Public Administration and Policy and its related career pathways are currently in lower than average demand in San Antonio in the 2018-2019 financial year.
 US States/Regions with high demand for related jobs include Denver, CO, Seattle, WA and Washington D.C.
-More than 144,000 Public administration-related job opportunities existed nationwide in 2018-19.
+More than 144,000 Public administration and Policy-related job opportunities existed nationwide in 2018-19.

 This degree program provides students with a lot of flexibility and opportunity as they enter the workforce.
 Our graduates are helping their communities to address pressing challenges in housing affordability, food security, health disparities, land use and transportation.
 Students go on to work for government agencies, nonprofit organizations, colleges and universities.
 Some students also use the skills in this degree to pursue careers in the private sector including legal, healthcare and financial services work.